Ajamal/BornToWinBot/README.md

 BornToWinBot
 ============

-Welcome the the repository.
+Welcome to the the repository.
 Let's make this bot win!

 We will be focusing on making our Bot learn as discussed.
 We will also work on defence strategies.